 5. Leave a light switch on so you will know when the service has been restored.

 6. Be patient.
 Once you have called in an outage, please be patient.
 Our crews work to restore power as quickly as possible.
 However, if at any time you have questions about power restoration or to report trouble, please call one of our office numbers.

 It is important to report your outage.
 Your information helps us determine the source of an outage and speeds the restoration process.

 Information about widespread power outages affecting Western Iowa Power Cooperative Members is available on our Web site www.wipco.com.

 This Web resource provides a statewide view of power outages at electric cooperatives that deliver electricity in each of the state’s 99 counties to approximately 650,000 Iowans.

-When you log onto the power outage tool, you will see a map of Iowa, and you can view the information in several different views.
-At the Web site you also will be able to obtain safety information.
-The Web site will automatically refresh every 10 minutes, so it will reflect the most recently entered information from the electric co-ops.
+When you log onto the power outage tool, you will see a map of Iowa.
+You can view the information in several different views, and it will automatically refresh every 10 minutes, so it will reflect the most recently entered information from the electric co-ops.
+The website also provides safety information.
 When only a few WIPCO members are without power, the Web site may not necessarily reflect that information.

 Call Iowa One Call before you dig